gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/programming-lessons.md

 1. Write code
 1. Read Code
-1. Communication (processing textual information, writing/reading/communicate
+1. Communication
-   well)
 1. Learn concepts not technologies or tools
 1. Learn Lisp
 1. Master your tools
-1. Reduce complexity at any cost (Simplicity)
+1. Control complexity (Simplicity)
 1. Read books (expand your horizon but don't forget to practice)
 1. Understand the problem domain
 1. Write good Tests (testing alone is not enough)